Litha for the Family

 When mid-summer customs were moved to St. John's Eve, the King declared it 'Midsommarfest'.
-He said merry drinking and dancing is allowed but there would be no sacrifices.
+He said merry drinking and dancing are allowed but there would be no sacrifices.
 It appears this compromise was generally accepted.
 Different areas of the world have different names and slightly different practices.
-Pagan/Heathen names include: Midsummer, Midsommar, Midsomarsfest, the Summer Equinox, The Summer Solstice, Alban Hefin, Litha, and others.
+Pagan/Heathen names include Midsummer, Midsommar, Midsomarsfest, the Summer Equinox, The Summer Solstice, Alban Hefin, Litha, and others.

 Pre-Christian Tribal Traditions